netsoc/infrastructure/docs/provisioning.md

 ## Pi-KVM

-Pi-KVM is a neat software solution adding a sort of software BMC.
+Pi-KVM is a neat software solution adding a sort of software BMC with a Raspberry Pi 4.

 ### Disable auditing